uutzinger/camera/README.md

    Any[*]:      cv2Capture:  cv2.CAP_GSTREAMER
 cv2 for image resizing and flipping
 ```
-[*] RTSP on windows requires gstreamer integration which is a custom build for opencv.
+[*] RTSP requires gstreamer integration.
+CV2 will need to be custom built on windows to enable gstreamer support.
 See my windows installation scripts on Github.

 ## Capture modules

 ### **blackflyCapture**
-Supports all settings needed for Blackfly S BFS-U3-04S2M.
+Supports all settings needed for Blackfly camera.
 Supports trigger out during frame exposure and trigger in for frame start.
-Optimized settings to achieve heighest frame rate.
+Optimized settings to achieve full frame rate (520Hz) with S BFS-U3-04S2M.

 ### **nanoCapture**
-Uses gstreamer pipeline.
+Uses gstreamer pipeline for Jetson Nano.
 Optimized pipline for nvidia conversion and nvarguscamera capture.
 Settings optimized for Sony IMX219 Raspi v2 Module.

 ### **cv2Capture**
-The cv2 capture architecture is used with ideal video subsystem for each operating system.
+Uses the cv2 capture architecture.
+THe video subsystem is choosen based on the operating system.

 ### **rtspCapture**
-gstreamer based rtsp network capture for all platforms
+gstreamer based rtsp network stream capture for all platforms.
+gstreamer is called through OpenCV.
+By default OpenCV supports ffmpeg and not gstreamer.
+Jetson Nano does not support ffmpeg.

 ### **piCapture**
-interface for picamera module.
-Depricated since cv2Capture is more efficient in Raspberry Pi.
+Interface for picamera module.
+Depricated since cv2Capture is more efficient for the Raspberry Pi.

 ## Example Programs
 test_blackfly.py tests the blackfly capture module, displays images and reports framerate.
 test_blackfly_savehdf5.py same as above but incoporates saving to disk.
 test_camera.py unifying camera capture for all capture platforms except blackfly.
-test_rtsp.py testing rtsp network streams
+test_rtsp.py testing rtsp network streams.

 ## Camera Settings
 Configs folder: